ccnixon/http-responses-ts/README.md

 ```

 ## Unknown Statuses
-The library uses the excellent [http-status-codes](https://www.npmjs.com/package/http-status-codes) module under the hood to map statuses to status codes.
-If a status code is used that is not defined in that module, the resulting status will always be "Unkown".
+The library uses the excellent [http-status-codes](https://www.npmjs.com/package/http-status-codes) module under the hood to map status text to status codes.
+If a status code is used that is not defined in that module, the resulting status will always be "Unknown".